« Previous Page

 Watchful waiting is a wait-and-see approach.
 If you improve on your own, you won't need treatment.
 If you don't improve, you and your doctor will decide what to do next.

 If you are having pain with sex, you need to see a doctor.
 For other sexual problems, it may help to talk with your doctor before trying watchful waiting.

-can help you evaluate your symptoms and treat a
+Health professionals who can help you evaluate your symptoms and treat a sexual problem include: